KDCube is built around apps

 | Wildcards | Supported in both lists ("public.*", "public.docx-*", "*") |

-| Missing consumer entry | No filtering — all registered skills are visible |
+| Missing consumer entry | No descriptor filtering — registered skills may still be removed by required-tool eligibility |

 Skill Loading and Resolution

 The runtime auto-detects <bundle_root>/skills as the custom skills root when CUSTOM_SKILLS_ROOT is not set.
 Skills are loaded into the skill registry and resolved by fully qualified id (namespace.skill_id).
-Consumer agents reference skills via short-id tokens (SKx) or explicit sk:<id> references.
+Consumer agents reference eligible visible skills via short-id tokens (SKx) or explicit sk:<id> references.
 When a skill is loaded with react.read("sk:<skill>"), its sources are merged into sources_pool and citation tokens are rewritten to match.

 CUSTOM_SKILLS_ROOT = None does not reliably disable bundle-local skills — the runtime falls back to auto-detection.
 To truly disable them, remove the skills/ folder or set CUSTOM_SKILLS_ROOT to a non-existent path.